MarionQueenMelissa/MarionQueenMelissa.github.io/README.md

   - Firefox 18

 # Problems and Bugs
 Here are the problems and bugs that I plan to address in the future.
 If you fixed them, please do not hesitate to send me a pull request, and I would be very grateful.
-Please also report problems and bugs in [GitHub Issues](https://github.com/yenchiah/project-website-template/issues).
+Please also report problems and bugs in [GitHub Issues](https://marionqueenmelissa.github.io/).

 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.

 # Future Plans for Feature Enhancement
 Here are several features that I plan to add in the future.
 If you wish to contribute, please email me to discuss the design before submitting pull requests.

-- A slideshow block for showing images or videos
-- A footer at the bottom

-# Policy for Open Source Contribution
-I welcome and appreciate contributions in fixing bugs and enhancing features.
-However, please avoid submitting pull requests (PRs) that modify the template's existing design without discussing them with me.
-Please also avoid submitting PRs that are not related to bug fixes or feature enhancements.
-Editing text in the README file is not encouraged (e.g., fixing grammar errors), and PRs with unnecessary editing (e.g., adding unrelated text, changing the design of the template, modifying the README text arbitrarily) will highly likely be marked as "spam" and "invalid."

-If you are excited to contribute to the new features directly, please explain your design decisions and how your design matches this template's style in the PR.
-If you fix bugs, please explain which bug you fixed and how you fixed them.
-The explanations that you put in each PR can greatly help me determine if the changes can be merged into the master branch.
-PRs with no explanations will highly likely be rejected and marked as "wontfix."
+- Provision of instant notification to the users once there are issues with the application and in that, we shall be able to get the feedback thus fixing the problem as soon as possible.
+- Connection of users to their mobile money account and bank account such that their expenses are subtracted directly from their account.